Good quality education must be affordable, accessible: Naidu | Education

 Naidu said education is truly the most powerful catalyst that can change the pace of a country's development.

-''If you want fast-paced development, you need to educate the country,'' he said.

-Naidu noted that 65 percent of the country's population was below 35 years and 50 percent below 25 years.
+He noted that 65 per cent of the country's population was below 35 years and 50 per cent below 25 years.

 ''If we empower, educate, enlighten, and encourage them, they will excel in their lives and make the country excel in the world,'' he said.

-He said the new education policy would take into consideration the need for really making the education system Indian.

-''The new education policy has to be understood in its proper spirit, and it should be implemented in letter and spirit.
-This is the duty of one and all,'' the vice president added.

-Naidu also emphasized that peace is a prerequisite for progress, and appealed to all the universities in the country to ensure peace is maintained.
+Naidu also emphasized that peace is a prerequisite for progress, and appealed to all the universities in the country to ensure peace is maintained on campuses and focus their attention on academic excellence.

-''Educational institutions are knowledge-givers, education is not only for a degree, but education is also for enlightenment, education is for empowerment,'' he said, asking the universities not to divert their attention to other issues.
+''Our life should be illuminated by the five virtues of Guru Nanak Devji namely Sat (honest, truthful behaviour), Santokh (contentment), Daya (compassion), Nimrata (humility) and Pyaar (love).
+I hope these principles will continue to inspire us to be better human beings,'' he said.

+Naidu also emphasized the need for universities to accord greater importance to implementable patents under intellectual property rights to give a fillip to the economy and the industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)